-Disallowed interest expense. year you dispose of the bond, you can deduct the amount of any interest expense you were not allowed to deduct in earlier years
+Interest not deducted due to limit.
+In the year you dispose of the bond, you can deduct the amount of any interest expense you were not allowed to deduct in earlier years because of the limit

 Choosing to deduct disallowed interest expense before the year of disposition.
 You can choose to deduct disallowed interest expense in any year before the year you dispose of the bond, up to your net interest income from the bond during the year.
-The rest of the disallowed interest expense remains deductible in the year you dispose of the
+The rest of the disallowed interest expense remains deductible in the year you dispose of the bond.